Laine scores 5 goals, lifts Winnipeg past St. Louis 8-4

 Laine's second goal came on the power play with Vladimir Tarasenko serving a two-minute penalty for roughing and put Winnipeg up 3-2.

-Laine completed his seventh career hat trick and third of November when he beat Johnson 12:53 into the third period.
+Laine completed his seventh career hat trick and third of November when he beat Johnson 12:53 into the second period.

 Blues defenseman Joel Edmundson fought Tyler Myers shortly after Laine's third goal, but that did nothing to change the tide as Laine netted his fourth goal later in the period.